SFTtech/openage/doc/reverse_engineering/game_mechanics/switching_villager_tasks.md

 AoE 2 : HD Edition further removed some instances where a player would lose resources.
 Now resources are only lost if the villager gets assigned to a resource that is different from what they are carrying.
 Food that was gathered in the role of a "shepard" will therefore carry over if the new role is "hunter", "gatherer" or "farmer".

 Looking at the first entry from **Weird AoE2 Quirks** it can be assumed that the HD Edition probably uses a dirty workaround to prevent the player from losing resources.
-The food is most likely put into the newly assigned sheep/boar/deer and then immediatly "collected" again.
+The food is most likely put into the newly assigned sheep/boar/deer and then immediately "collected" again.

 ## Automatic task-switching for builders